🇯🇵 日本語 | 🇺🇸 English

 Explanation: Dereferencing a NULL pointer (*p) is undefined behavior.

-On most systems this triggers a Segmentation Fault.
-Always check for NULL before dereferencing.
+On most systems it triggers a segmentation fault.
+Always check for NULL before dereferencing a pointer.

 Question 4 — swap function